MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![View Native Query greyed out for the query that combine CSV files](images/me-query-folding-basics-csv-files-source.png)

+>[!NOTE]
+>For some connectors, you are able to see the "Data Source Query" representing a given step in your query.
+When you view the Data Source Query and compare it with what is received by your server, you may find that there are some differences.
+This is due to the fact that there are optimizations applied before it is sent, though the results are identical.
+In Power BI Desktop, to see the actual query emitted (for some connectors), you should use Query Diagnostics.

 ## Considerations and suggestions

 * Follow the best practices when creating a new query as stated in the article on [Best practices in Power Query](best-practices.md)